This article may contain compensated links. Please read disclaimer for more info.

 Best Time to Visit Giverny and Monet’s Garden

-What is the best time to visit Giverny, and more specifically, the best time to visit Monet’s garden?
+What is the best time to visit Giverny, and more specifically, the best time to visit Monet’s Garden?
 Monet’s House and Garden in Giverny are closed during the winter.
-Monet’s Estate opens its doors with the spring, from TBD 2020 to 1st November 2020.
+Monet’s Estate opens its doors with the spring, every day from 8 June 2020 to 1st November 2020.

 For most visitors, the visit of Monet’s Estate is focused on the Garden which will be more or less exuberant depending on the season.